ronvoluted/darktide-mods/Audio/README.md

 `path` is the only required argument and the file can be almost any audio type (mp3, wav, flac, ogg, opus, etc. Midi not supported.) but Opus is recommended.

-Besides `audio_type`, all the keys of `playback_settings` correspond to [options](https://ffmpeg.org/ffplay.html) and [filter](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters) flags from ffplay.
+Besides `audio_type` and `track_status`, all the keys of `playback_settings` correspond to [options](https://ffmpeg.org/ffplay.html) and [filter](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters) flags from ffplay.
 The list below contains links directly to each option/filter's documentation which explains the syntax required.

 - **path\*** `string`: Filename of the audio to play
 - **playback_settings** `table`:
   - **audio_type** `string (dialogue|music|sfx)`: Specify volume category to allow adjusting via game options
+  - **track_status** `boolean|function`: If any truthy value, will enable the use of `is_file_playing()` which will be updated every 1s.
+If `track_status` is a function, it will also be run as a callback after the file stops playing.
+The callback currently receives no parameters (suggestions welcome for useful data to pass back).
   - **[duration](https://ffmpeg.org/ffplay.html#toc-Main-options)** `string`: Play duration of the file
   - **[loop](https://ffmpeg.org/ffplay.html#toc-Main-options)** `number`: Number of times the file will loop.
 Defaults to `1`.
 Set to `0` to loop indefinitely.
   - **[pos](https://ffmpeg.org/ffplay.html#toc-Main-options)** `string`: Seek position